SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Item.md

 # Registering a new connector in the Catalog

-This tutorial demonstrates how to add a new catalog item using the [Catalog API](xref:Register_Catalog_Item).
+This tutorial demonstrates how to add a new Catalog item using the [Catalog API](xref:Register_Catalog_Item).
 We will be registering our own version of the following example [connector](https://github.com/SkylineCommunications/SLC-C-Example_Rates-Custom).

 For ease of use we will be using [Postman](https://www.postman.com/) to execute the register API calls.
 Feel free to integrate them afterwards in your workflow, e.g by using them in a github action.